 Evaluate the viral load in HIV infected animals 1x per week after infection.

-After the retroorbital bleeding (approximately 100 L), obtain plasma by collecting the supernatant after centrifugation of the anticoagulated blood at 3,500 x g for 3 min in a microcentrifuge.
+After the retroorbital bleeding (approximately 100 uL), obtain plasma by collecting the supernatant after centrifugation of the anticoagulated blood at 3,500 x g for 3 min in a microcentrifuge.
 The pellet is used for blood cell phenotyping.

-Use a commercial viral RNA extraction kit (see Table of Materials) to obtain RNA from 40 L of plasma.
+Use a commercial viral RNA extraction kit (see Table of Materials) to obtain RNA from 40 uL of plasma.

 Convert RNA into cDNA using the first strain synthesis mix (see Table of Materials) and HIV gag primer SK431.